 Dr. Omar Carmenates firstname.lastname@example.org

 Furman awards funds each year to an intended composition major.
-A composition portfolio is required to be considered for this potential four-year scholarship.
-On the day of your audition, you will be scheduled for a Composition interview in addition to your performance audition and theory placement testing.
-The faculty will review your information and discuss with you your composition experience to this point, your future goals and opportunities for composition majors.
+A composition portfolio (see below) is required to be considered for this potential four-year scholarship.
+On the day of your audition, you will have a composition interview with members of the composition and theory faculty in addition to your performance audition.
+The faculty will review your application and portfolio, and discuss with you your composition experience to this point, your future goals, and opportunities for composition majors.